vigneshavm/Interview-questions/JS Q.md

 #### **Promise.all()**

-**Interviewer**: What does `Promise.all()` do, and when would you use it?

-**Answer**: `Promise.all()` takes an array of promises and returns a single promise that resolves when all the input promises have resolved or rejects as soon as one of the promises is rejected.
+ `Promise.all()` takes an array of promises and returns a single promise that resolves when all the input promises have resolved or rejects as soon as one of the promises is rejected.

 **Example**:
 ```javascript